krishikamittal/carboncommerce/README.md

 ## Solution

-CarbonCommerce helps buyers compare suppliers on cost, carbon footprint, and reliability side by side, using AI to recommend the most balanced option — then generates a verifiable digital carbon passport for every purchase.
+CarbonCommerce helps buyers compare suppliers on cost, carbon footprint, and reliability side by side, using AI to recommend the most balanced option, then generates a verifiable digital carbon passport for every purchase.

 ## Features